astro-sagar/PAO2_2022_python/README.md

 The course is divided into five parts.

-1.Introduction to python
+1. Introduction to python
-2.Numpy
+2. Numpy
-3.Pandas
+3. Pandas
-4.Matplotlib
+4. Matplotlib
-5.An astropy project
+5. An astropy project